Radical-Egg/dogwatch/README.md

 ## Some notes

-This utility only works for Linux.

 This is my frist project in Rust.
 Rust seems pretty cool.
 I wanted to learn about Dbus and this seemed like a cool way to do that.
 I found some good resources for anyone who is looking into Dbus.

 - [dbus-sample](https://github.com/makercrew/dbus-sample): This link is awesome and has a really good high level overview of dbus as well as a ton of useful links.
 There is also a sample cpp program on how to make a connection and introspect.
 - [dbus-rs](https://github.com/diwic/dbus-rs): D-Bus bindings for rust
 - [dbus tutorial](https://dbus.freedesktop.org/doc/dbus-tutorial.html): As you can tell by the CSS used on this webpage they would like to keep it strictly business
 - [Qdbusviewer](https://doc.qt.io/qt-6/qdbusviewer.html): I didn't find out about this until after I was done but this is a great way to mess around with Dbus before you start programming something.
-Here is the flathub link to download this jawn [flathub link](https://flathub.org/apps/details/io.qt.qdbusviewer)
+Here is the flathub link to download this jawn - ----- [flathub link](https://flathub.org/apps/details/io.qt.qdbusviewer)

+I added functionality for this to work on Windows as well.
+I am using Windows a bit more and found it useful.
+It doesn't use dbus and instead uses SetThreadExecutionState to prevent sleepiness